mmd1426/face-mask-detection/README.md

 ## Introduction

 This project aims to detect whether a person is wearing a face mask using computer vision and deep learning techniques.
-The model is trained to classify images into three categories: wearing a mask, not wearing a mask, and improperly wearing a mask.
+The model is trained to classify images into two categories: wearing a mask and not wearing a mask.
 The objective is to provide an accurate and reliable solution for real-time face mask detection.

 ## Features